hazelcast-guides/spring-hazelcast-pipeline-dispatcher/README.md

 It will then use the unique id to look up the correct `DeferredResult` instance.
 The result will be sent to the original HTTP/REST client by calling `DeferredResult.setResult` method.

-# To Do
-- support local and remote Hazelcast (maybe via profiles).